TIF: Learning Temporal Invariance in Android Malware Detectors: Methodology

 \subsection{Training Environments Segmentation}

-Segmenting the training environment requires exposing unstable information.
-Malware distribution drift arises from multiple factors, such as application market demands or Android version updates.
-Dividing the training environment based on application observation dates effectively captures this mix of unknown causes.
-For a dataset with timestamps from $T_{\min}$ to $T_{\max}$, and a chosen time granularity $\Delta$, samples are divided into $t$ time windows, each representing an environment $e \in \mathcal{E}$, where $|\mathcal{E}| = t$.
-The resulting training set is an ordered multiset, $\mathcal{D} = \{D_1,D_2,...,D_t\}$, with each environment $D_t$ containing $|D_t|$ samples.
-A sample $x_i$ with timestamp $t_i$ is assigned to an environment using:
+\diff{Effective environment segmentation should expose unstable information.
+Since malware drift arises from multiple factors, such as market demand and Android version updates, we partition training data by application observation dates to capture their combined effects.
+For samples with timestamps from $T_{\min}$ to $T_{\max}$ and granularity $\Delta$, we divide the training data into $t$ time windows, each representing an environment $e \in \mathcal{E}$ with $|\mathcal{E}| = t$.
+The resulting ordered multiset is $\mathcal{D} = \{D_1,D_2,...,D_t\}$, where each $D_t$ contains $|D_t|$ samples.
+A sample $x_i$ with timestamp $t_i$ is assigned by: